 Be advised that it is also a crime in Georgia to use a video camera or device to “observe, photograph, or record the activities of another which occur in any private place and out of the public view” unless the person making the recording gets the consent of all the persons observed.
 Ga.
 Code § 16-11-62(2).

 Twelve states (California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, and Washington) require the consent of all parties to a conversation.
 If there are more than two people involved in the conversation, all parties must consent to the taping.

-With regard to Kanye and Taylor, California law requires consent of all parties to intercept or eavesdrop upon any confidential and private communication, including a telephone call or wire communication.
+With regard to Kanye and Taylor, California law requires the consent of all parties to intercept or eavesdrop upon any confidential and private communication, including a telephone call or wire communication.
 Cal.
 Penal Code § 632.
-If Taylor did not give Kanye permission to record the conversation, Kanye may be liable for criminal and civil violation of privacy claims.
+If Taylor did not give Kanye permission to record the conversation, Kanye may be liable for a criminal and civil violation of privacy claims.